Jacob Trouba

 Jacob Trouba Bio

-Jacob Ryan Trouba is an American professional ice hockey player who is a defenseman for the Anaheim Ducks of the National Hockey League (NHL).
-Trouba was drafted by the Winnipeg Jets in the first round, ninth overall, of the 2012 NHL entry draft.
-He played the first six years of his career in Winnipeg before he was traded to the New York Rangers in 2019.
-Trouba spent five seasons with the Rangers, including two and a half seasons as captain, before his trade to the Anaheim Ducks in 2024.
+Jacob Ryan Trouba is an American professional ice hockey defenseman who plays for the Anaheim Ducks of the National Hockey League (NHL).
+Born on February 26, 1994, in Rochester, Michigan, Trouba was selected ninth overall by the Winnipeg Jets in the 2012 NHL Entry Draft.
+He spent the first six years of his career in Winnipeg before being traded to the New York Rangers in 2019, where he later served as team captain.

 Early Life and Background